14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 * The Physical Web
 * Virtual Reality & Augmented Reality
 * Machine Learning and Cloud Computing
-* Robots and Artifical Intelligence
+* Robots and Artificial Intelligence

 Let's dive into it.